jshuadvd/hacks-n-notes/computer-science/algorithms/graph_representation.md

 > A matrix of |V| x |V|

+- Symmetric matrix if it is an *undirected graph*

 ![Khan Academy](adjacency_matrix.png)

 - The matrix can be represented as an array of rows (sub-arrays)